corsairmarks/nonbinary_leaders/mod/README.md

 This mod is implemented via an event attached to `on_leader_spawned` to add the % chance to reroll a leader's gender identity.
 That part should be widely compatible with other mods, including my other mods that also affect leader spawning ([Enable All Eligible Species Traits for Leaders](https://steamcommunity.com/sharedfiles/filedetails/?id=2499031295), [Scientist AI Assistant Upgrader](https://steamcommunity.com/sharedfiles/filedetails/?id=2498166286), [Full Military Service for Battle Thralls](https://steamcommunity.com/sharedfiles/filedetails/?id=2496357447)).

 As discussed above, a compatibility patch is necessary to fully support varying gender presentation for other mods that add species portraits.
-By default, this mod supports all the gendered species classes and any sexually dimorphic species in each class.
+By default, this mod supports all the built-in, gendered species classes and any sexually dimorphic species in each class.

 If you would like me to implement a compatibility patch (to support feminine/masculine presentation from sexual dimorphism and/or to respect a custom species class as non-gendered), please leave a comment asking nicely, what you want, and with a link to the mod you want to be compatible.